LucasBuela/LucasBuela/README.md

 ## About me 👀
 I´m Lucas from Buenos Aires, Argentina.
 * 💼 I'm currently searching for my first IT job.
-* 👯 I’m looking to collaborate on new siide projects.
+* 👯 I’m looking to collaborate on new side projects.

 ## ⚡Skills :